Updated March 6, 2023

-- Sorting: This one is for arranging the data items in some order such as in ascending or descending order if numerical data and in dictionary order if alphanumeric data.
+- Sorting: This one is for arranging the data items in some order, such as in ascending or descending order of numerical data and in dictionary order if alphanumeric data.

 Types of Linked List:

-- Singly Linked List: In a singly linked list, every node stores two information.
-One is the address of the next node and other is data. the last node has NULL.
+- Singly Linked List: In a singly linked list, every node stores two pieces of information.
+One is the address of the next node, and the other is data.
+The last node has NULL.

-- Doubly Linked List: In a doubly linked list, there are two references to each node, reference to next node and to the previous node.
+- Doubly Linked List: In a doubly-linked list, there are two references to each node, a reference to the next node and to the previous node.

-- Circular Linked List: In circular linked list all nodes are connected to each other and hence no NULL at the end.
+- Circular Linked List: In a circular linked list, all nodes are connected to each other and hence no NULL at the end.
 A circular linked list can be singly circular or doubly circular.